Updated Dec 2015

 After his inspection tour Nehemiah then addresses the leaders in the city telling them of his mission from God and the king to build the City of Jerusalem.

-They began to build and enemies rose up around them and laughed them to scorn, but the called out people began to build up the city in fulfillment of the 70 Weeks Prophecy and their God was with them.
+They began to build and enemies rose up around them and laughed them to scorn, but the called out people began to build up the city in fulfillment of the 70 Weeks Prophecy of Messiah in Daniel 9 and their God was with them.

 2:19 But when Sanballat the Horonite, and Tobiah the servant, the Ammonite, and Geshem the Arabian, heard it, they laughed us to scorn, and despised us, and said, What is this thing that ye do? will ye rebel against the king?
 2:20 Then answered I them, and said unto them, The God of heaven, he will prosper us; therefore we his servants will arise and build: but ye have no portion, nor right, nor memorial, in Jerusalem.